ibm-cloud-docs/blockchain/vscode-extension.md

 - **Install Yeoman**

   Yeoman is a generator tool used to create skeleton smart contract projects.
 Install Yeoman using the following command: `npm install -g yo`

-- **Install the Fabric generator for Yeoman**

-  After installing Yeoman, install the Fabric generator for creating skeleton smart contract packages.
-Install the Fabric generator using the following command: `npm install -g generator-fabric`

 - **Install Docker**